 The National Archives provides access to a wide range of research resources, including the Internet, in our role as a provider of information and promoter of educational, recreational and lifelong learning opportunities to the whole community.
 The Internet enables access to valuable information in many different formats.
-The National Archives recognise that such a resource may be open to misuse and abuse.
-This policy details the terms and conditions governing the use of the Internet in the reading and reference rooms by holders of Reader's Tickets at The National Archives.
+The National Archives recognises that such a resource may be open to misuse and abuse.
+This policy details the terms and conditions governing the use of the Internet at The National Archives.